Godoy0722/ops_csv_importexport/README.md

 - Keywords and subjects are stored per locale
 - Non-localized fields (DOI, dates, etc.) remain the same across all locales
 - Files (galleys, supplementary) are shared across all locales

+### ORCiD in Multi-Locale and Multi-Version

+- Multi-Locale: ORCiD is non-localized.
+When importing another locale for the same version, if an ORCiD is provided in that row, it updates the existing author matched by email.
+If omitted, the existing value is preserved.
+- Multi-Version: If the `authors` field is empty for a new version, authors (including ORCiD) are cloned from the previous version.
+If authors are provided, the ORCiD is read per author (as above) and saved for that version.

 ## Troubleshooting